JuliaEditorSupport/Julia-sublime/README.md

 ### Sublime Text version support

 Sublime Text 3 Build 3103 or later will use `Julia.sublime-syntax` which provides superior highlighting.
-For backward compatibility `Julia.tmLanguage` acts as fallback.
+Older versions of Sublime Text will use `Julia.tmLanguage`, which is no longer maintained.

 ### Custom colors

 The default colors are chosen to satisfy most people.
-However, you might prefer to highlight types and function calls in different colors.
-This can be achieved by modifying the color associated with the syntax scope `variable.function` in your color scheme.
-Similarly for macros etc. Use the shortcut `ctrl+shift+alt+p` to find out what syntax scope is applied to a certain character.
+However, you might prefer to highlight macros, types, function calls etc. in different colors.
+This can be achieved by modifying the color associated with the syntax scope, such as `variable.macro`, in your color scheme.
+Use the shortcut `ctrl+shift+alt+p` to find out what syntax scope is applied to a certain character.

 ## Contributing